aleph2c/miros/docs/_sources/patterns.rst.txt

   time.sleep(5)
   pp(chart.spy())

-I have highlighted the illegal transition.
+I have highlighted the :term:`illegal transition<Illegal Transition>`.

 If we run the code we will see:

 .. code-block:: python

   miros.hsm.HsmTopologyException:
     impossible chart topology for HsmEventProcessor.init,
     see HsmEventProcessor.init doc string for details

 So, how do we make this software work?
-When you see this ``HsmTopologyException``, it's probably time to consider another way to design your statechart.
+When you see this :term:`HsmToplogyException<HsmToplogyException>`, it's probably time to consider another way to design your :term:`statechart<Statechart>`.
 We will get to that shortly, but for now let's find a way to force this software to work the way we want it to.

 Instead of making the INIT_SIGNAL transition outside of the state, we could invent a new signal, post it to ourselves and pretend like it came from outside